appacademy/SWEO-Part-Time-Resources/3-Module/3-week/3-day/README.md

 ## Review - Exercise: HTML Web Server RESTful Endpoints
 - You will have to use RESTful convention
+- steps:
-- go into the `restful.md` in `restful-exercise` folder, write the endpoints for the rest of the scenarios .
+  - go into the `restful.md` in `restful-exercise` folder
+  - write the endpoints for the rest of the scenarios (**attempt something**)
-- If we get stuck, reference `solution.md`
+  - Compare our attempted answer w/ the `solution.md` and check

 ## HTTP Basics Long Practice
 - Really work through the project as it will be reflective and similar to what you will be doing on the assessment